 The El Monte Operable Unit ("EMOU") covers approximately 10 square miles in the south central portion of the San Gabriel Basin in eastern Los Angeles County.
 The OU is generally bounded by Interstate 10 to the south, Rosemead Blvd to the west, and Santa Anita Ave and the Rio Hondo to the east.
-The El Monte OU includes portions of the cities of El Monte, Rosemead and Temple City. investigation phase has been completed and the remedial objectives have been specified in an USEPA IROD.
-This OU is generally characterized by shallow groundwater VOC contamination that is mostly contained in the upper 100 feet of the aquifer.\\-VOCs have also spread downward into the deep zone.
+The El Monte OU includes portions of the cities of El Monte, Rosemead and Temple City.
+This OU is generally characterized by shallow groundwater VOC contamination that is mostly contained in the upper 100 feet of the aquifer.
+VOCs have also spread downward into the deep zone.
 VOCs in the deep zone have migrated downgradient towards some drinking water production wells which necessitated that some wells be shut down or equipped with wellhead treatment to reduce contaminant levels.